IQAIcom/near-amm-agent/README.md

 pnpm dev
 ```

-The agent will start listening for events on the `amm.iqai.near` contract and process swap calculations automatically.
+The agent will start listening for events on the `amm-iqai.near` contract and process swap calculations automatically.

 ## 🔍 Example Transactions